 (g) generally enhancing the quality of life and providing a net benefit to the community at large over traditional zoning districts.

-(Added July 11, 2022, ZA22-001)

 Section 19.02.
 Types of planned development districts.

-The types of planned development districts authorized under this chapter are: Planned Development-Residential ("PDR"), Planned Development-Commercial ("PDC"), Planned Development-Industrial ("PDI"), Planned Development-Mixed Use ("PDM") and Historic Planned Development ("HPD").
-Uses in each of these districts except HPDs are as described in Section 19.03.
+The types of planned development (“PD”) districts authorized under this chapter are: Planned Development-Single Use ("PDS"), Planned Development-Mixed Use ("PDM") and Historic Planned Development ("HPD").
+Uses in each of these PD districts except HPDs are as described in Section 19.04.
 Uses in HPDs are as described in Section 21.07.

-(Added July 11, 2022, ZA22-001)

 Section 19.03.
+Definitions.

+For purposes of this chapter, the following definitions shall be used:

+[1] Conditions shall have the same meaning as provided in Chapter 27 (see § 27.03).

+[2] Development Order or Order shall be the order approved by the Commission as required for a PD district and, in conformity with sections 27.22 and 27.23, shall consist of a master development plan and other information and representations provided by the developer as part of the application or to the Commission (unless disapproved by the Commission), as well as any conditions separately imposed by the Commission.

+[3] Master development plan shall mean the plan required of the developer as part of his application for a PD under Section 19.06.

-Uses and development standards in planned development districts.
+Section 19.04 Uses and development standards in planned development districts.

 [1] Uses in all planned development districts.
-All uses in all planned development districts will be conditional uses subject to approval by the Commission.
+All allowed uses in planned development districts shall be set out within the development order approved by the Commission, in a manner consistent with the Comprehensive Plan and this Resolution.
+All uses provided for in the order shall be permitted (or limited) uses. except as may be provided otherwise in Section 19.05 of this Resolution

 [2] Standards in all planned development districts.